Monument to the Discoveries

-In the middle of the monument a flight of nine steps gives access to a platform with a view over the entire surrounding area.
+In the middle of the monument, a flight of nine steps gives access to a platform with a view over the entire surrounding area.

-A second flight of five stairs and a portal with a round arch formed by vaulted stones lead through to the interior of the monument.
+The second flight of five stairs and a portal with a round arch formed by vaulted stones lead through to the interior of the monument.

 The monument is flanked by two metal armillary spheres on two parallelepiped platforms.

 Height – 56m; Width – 20m; Length – 46m; Foundations – 20m

 Central figure (Infante) – 9m; Figures on the sides (32) – 7m

 The decision to build the Portuguese World Exhibition in Belém made the most of the symbolic relationship between Portugal and the River Tagus, and more specifically the place from where boats embarked on exploring unknown seas and lands from the 14th century onwards.
 The Jerónimos Monastery forms the backdrop, extending the exhibition space from the Praça Afonso de Albuquerque to the Torre de Belém.

 The exhibition was arranged around the Praça do Império, a space joining together the pavilions and special sections.